Travel guides to SpainGuide to Leon

-Guide to Leon
+Guide to León

-León is the most northern province of of the region Castilla y León and geographically is one of the most diverse provinces in the whole of Spain with high mountains - covered in snow in Winter - steep cliffs and valleys sheltering lakes and gorges on the one hand, and flat plains watered by Leon's many rivers and streams providing herds with pastures and farmers with land to plant cereal crops on the other.
+León León is the most northern province of of the region Castilla y León and geographically is one of the most diverse provinces in the whole of Spain with high mountains - covered in snow in Winter - steep cliffs and valleys sheltering lakes and gorges on the one hand, and flat plains watered by León's many rivers and streams providing herds with pastures and farmers with land to plant cereal crops on the other.
 Towards the north-east nearing the border with Galicia, the province of León is characterized by rolling countryside, round mountains covered in forests and picturesque villages.

-The climate: León has a Mediterranean climate with continental influences in some areas and atlantic in others.
+León has a Mediterranean climate with continental influences in some areas and atlantic in others.
 Winters are usually very cold and snowfall common, especially in the mountains where there are some ski slopes, although no resorts.
 Summers are mild and relatively short.

-Fiestas in Leon: The capital city León celebrates the Fiestas of San Juan in June (21st - 30th) with processions and bullfights organised during the day and open-air music concerts, bonfires, fireworks and partying at night.
+The capital city León celebrates the Fiestas of San Juan in June (21st - 30th) with processions and bullfights organised during the day and open-air music concerts, bonfires, fireworks and partying at night.
 The Easter Week processions in León are famous, especially the Good Friday march through the historical center of the city.

-Sites to visit in the City of Leon
+Sites to visit in the City of León

 • Hostal San Marcos - Parador de León: One of the jewels of the city of Leon.
 This magnificent building was originally a hostal built to shelter the pilgrims on the Santiago Way.
 In the 15th century it was converted into a monastery, in the 17th century it was used as a prison and during the Spanish Civil War served as an army barracks.
 Today it is one of Spain's most impressive hotels.
 Part of the building is the Archeological Museum of Leon, well worth a visit.